 – Commercial property insurance can cover the expenses associated with damaged or destroyed inventory or equipment that could be lost in an event like a fire.

-- Workmans comp insurance helps to cover expenses like lost wages and medical bills in case an employee is ever hurt while working.
+– Worker’s compensation insurance helps cover expenses like lost wages and medical bills if an employee is ever hurt while working.

 Insurance policy cost is affected by many factors including the business’ location, the value of its equipment and inventory, and the number of employees on staff.
 To get the most accurate idea of what insurance will cost, request quotes from multiple providers.
 When comparing the quotes, be sure to look at details like coverage limits, exclusions, and deductibles, rather than only looking at how the premiums compare.

 Step 10: Hire Employees

-Even a small doughnut shop will likely require an employee or two, and as that business grows, multiple staff will be needed.
-According to Indeed, doughnut makers earn an average of $11.52 per hour.
-Indeed also reports that doughnut store clerks earn an average of $9.53 per hour.
+Even a small donut shop will likely require an employee or two, and as that business grows, multiple staff will be needed.
+According to Indeed, donut makers earn an average of $11.52 per hour.
+Indeed also reports that donut store clerks earn an average of $9.53 per hour.

 In addition to budgeting for employee salaries, a business will also need to budget for other expenses that come with hiring staff.
-A business may need to cover expenses like paid time off, health insurance contributions, and workmans comp insurance.
+A business may need to cover expenses like paid time off, health insurance contributions, and worker’s compensation insurance.